metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ***

-The Metapsy database standard includes eight additional variables that all start with a dot (`.`).
+The Metapsy database standard includes nine additional variables that all start with a dot (`.`).
 These are variables created by the [`calculateEffectSizes`](https://tools.metapsy.org/reference/calculateeffectsizes) function in `metapsyTools`.
 They are included so that meta-analysis functions in `metapsyTools` can be applied "out of the box".

 * **`.id`**: Unique identifier for a trial arm comparison/row.
 * **`.g`**: Calculated effect size (Hedges' $g$).